Hridayesa/your-own-spring/README.md

  __Write your own spring!!!__

-It is series of exercises for better understanding what is inside of the spring framework.
+It is series of exercises for better understanding what is inside of the __spring framework__.
 It is inspired by __Evgeny Borisov__ speeches.

 * Starting points for each exercise in the ```exercise#-start``` git branch.